 you take your AVC at the same time as your main L G P S benefits

-your AVC plus your L G P S lump sum is less than 25% of the overall value of your L G P S benefits (including your AVC fund) and
+your AVC plus your L G P S lump sum is less than 25 per cent of the overall value of your L G P S benefits (including your AVC fund) and

-the total lump sum doesn’t exceed £268,275 (2020/21 figure).
+the total lump sum doesn’t exceed £268,275.

-Details of this option will be given to you shortly before your retirement.
+Details of this option will be given to you shortly before retirement.

-Once you reach age 55 (or earlier on ill health), you may be able to withdraw multiple cash lump sums from your AVC fund – these are called uncrystallised funds pension lump sums (U F P L S).
+From age 55 (or earlier on ill health), you may be able to withdraw multiple cash lump sums from your AVC fund – these are called uncrystallised funds pension lump sums (U F P L S).
 The first 25 per cent of each withdrawal is usually tax free with the remaining 75 per cent taxed as ordinary income.
-For more information about this option, speak to your AVC provider.
+Speak to your AVC provider for more information.

 Leaving the Scheme before retirement

-If you leave your job before retirement and have met the two-year qualifying period, you will have built up an entitlement to a pension.
+If you leave your job before retirement and have met the two-year qualifying period, you will have a right to a pension.
 You will have two options:

 you can choose to keep your benefits in the L G P S. These are known as deferred benefits and will increase every year in line with the cost of living, or